 What to Have with Chicken Vindaloo

-I serve Chicken Vindaloo with Cumin Rice or with toasted french bread.
-We also enjoy a side of cooling Cucumber Raita
+I love to serve Chicken Vindaloo with Cumin Rice as my kids love this combination.
+We also enjoy a side of cooling Cucumber Raita with it.
+Try it sometime!

 If you’re eating a low-Carb or a Keto diet, this Keto Version of Chicken Vindaloo will be a perfect dish for you.